Berengar of Tours: Biography

 Berengar of Tours was born perhaps at Tours, probably in the early years of the 11th century.
 His education began in the school of Bishop Fulbert of Chartres, who represented the traditional theology of the early Middle Ages, but did not succeed in imparting it to his pupil.
-Berengar was less attracted by pure theology than by secular learning, and brought away a knowledge of Latin literature, dialectic, and a general knowledge and freedom of thought.
+Berengar was less attracted by pure theology than by secular learning, and brought away a knowledge of Latin literature, dialectic, and general knowledge and freedom of thought.
 Later he paid more attention to the Bible and early Christian writers, especially Gregory of Tours and Augustine of Hippo; and thus he came to formal theology.

 After the death of Fulbert in 1028, Berengar returned to Tours, where he became a canon of the cathedral.
 In about 1040 he became head of its school, improving its efficiency and attracting students from far and near.
 He acquired his fame as much from his blameless and ascetic life as from the success of his teaching.
 His reputation was such that a number of monks requested him to write a book to kindle their zeal; and his letter to Joscelin, later archbishop of Bordeaux, who had asked him to decide a dispute between Bishop Isembert of Poitiers and his chapter, is evidence of the authority attributed to his judgment.
 He became archdeacon of Angers, but remained in Tours to direct the school.
 He enjoyed the confidence of not a few bishops and of the powerful Count Geoffrey of Anjou.

 Amid this chorus of praise, a discordant voice began to be heard; it was asserted that Berengar held heretical views on the Eucharist.
 The first controversies on the nature of the Eucharistic Presence date from the earlier Middle Ages.
 In the ninth century Paschasius Radbertus claimed that Christ's Eucharistic body was identical with his body in heaven, but he won practically no support.
 His doctrine was sharply attacked by Ratramnus and Rabanus Maurus, who opposed his emphatic realism, which was sometimes marred by unfortunate comparisons and illustrations, and proposed a more spiritual conception of the Divine Presence.
 As for Berengar, by one account, "Considerably greater stir was provoked ... by the teaching of Berengar, who opposed the doctrine of the Real Presence."
 But in reality, there are diverse opinions among theologians and historians on this point, and it is not clear that Berengar actually denies the Real Presence, though he does deny transubstantiation.
 The first to take formal notice of this was his former fellow student Adelmann, who begged him to abandon his opposition to the Church's teaching.